ethereum/ethereum-org-website/README.md

   [![Discord](https://img.shields.io/discord/714888181740339261?color=1C1CE1&label=Claim%20Your%20POAP!%20%7C%20Discord%20%F0%9F%91%8B%20&style=flat)](https://discord.gg/CetY6Y4)

-- 👆 To claim your Contributor POAP, join our Discord server and paste a link to your contribution in the #contributing channel
+- 👆 To claim your Contributor POAP, join our Discord server and paste a link to your contribution in the #poaps-🏆 channel

 - A member of our team will verify the request and DM you with a peronalized link to claim your own freshly minted POAP collectible!